 In the first few years of cannabis, a strain was named for its homeland.
 Before, marijuana was only marijuana.
 After that time, travelers brought the landrace strains originating from various parts of the globe back to breeding centers, such as the American West Coast and Amsterdam.
-These cannabis strains got their names after where they came from.
+These cannabis strains [then] got their names after where they came from.

 Say, for instance, Afghan originated in Afghanistan, Thai originated from Thailand, and the Hindu Kush came from the mountainous area in between Pakistan and Afghanistan.
 Dealers learned that they could sell cannabis faster and in a more lucrative way when they use exotic names for strains while claiming they grew in tropical regions.
-That was how certain strains such as Mexican Sativa got its new name – Acapulco Gold.
+That was how certain strains such as Mexican Sativa got their new name – Acapulco Gold.